martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 Some [generic handlers](../handlers-and-http/generic-handlers) allow to conveniently process schemas in handlers.
 This is the case for the [`Marten::Handlers::Schema`](../handlers-and-http/reference/generic-handlers#processing-a-schema), the [`Marten::Handlers::RecordCreate`](../handlers-and-http/reference/generic-handlers#creating-a-record), and the [`Marten::Handlers::RecordUpdate`](../handlers-and-http/reference/generic-handlers#updating-a-record) generic handlers for example.
 :::

 Note that schemas can be used for other things than processing form data.
-For example they can also be used to process JSON payloads as part of API endpoints:
+For example, they can also be used to process JSON payloads as part of API endpoints:

 ```crystal
 class API::ArticleCreateHandler < Marten::Handler